Prorated Rent Calculator: Exactly What You Owe When Moving Out Mid-Month

 Prorated rent policies vary by state and lease terms:

-- Month-to-month tenancy.
-If you're on a month-to-month lease and give proper notice (usually 30 days), you're entitled to prorated rent for the partial month.
-For example, giving notice on March 5 means you pay through April 5 and owe prorated April rent only.
+• Month-to-month tenancy.
+If you give proper notice (usually 30 days), you're entitled to prorated rent for the partial month.
+Giving notice on March 5 means you pay through April 5 and owe prorated April rent only.

-- Fixed-term lease.
-If your fixed-term lease ends mid-month, you pay only through the lease end date.
-If you break the lease early, proration depends on state law and lease terms — some states require landlords to prorate while others allow them to charge a full month.
+• Fixed-term lease.
+If your fixed-term lease ends mid-month, you pay only through the lease end date — the landlord cannot charge for days after the lease ends.
+If you break the lease early, proration depends on state law and lease terms.

-- Security deposit timing.
-Under most state laws, landlords must return your security deposit within 14–30 days of move-out.
-Any prorated rent overpayment should be applied to your final accounting.
+• Security deposit timing.
+Most state laws require deposit return within 14–30 days of move-out.
+Any prorated overpayment should be applied to your final accounting.

-For state-specific tenant rights, consult your local HUD office or tenant rights organization.
+For state-specific tenant rights, consult your local HUD office or a tenant-rights organization.

 Sources and Methodology

-Our prorated rent calculator uses the standard calendar-day method recommended by most tenant rights organizations.
+Our prorated rent calculator uses the standard calendar-day method recommended by tenant-rights organizations and required by California Civil Code §1947.
 Sources include:

 Frequently Asked Questions